 This situation can be illustrated as follows:

-These input state references link transactions together over time, forming what is known as a transaction chain.
+These input state references link together transactions over time, forming what is known as a transaction chain.

 Initially, a transaction is just a proposal to update the ledger.
-It represents the future state of the ledger that is desired by the transaction builders:
+It represents the future state of the ledger that is desired by the transaction builder(s):